Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 }
 ```

-Objects in the real world can look a lot more nested than this, but it's a good place to start.
+Objects in the real world can look quite a bit more nested than this, but it's a good place to start.

 ### Let's play around with our data {#let-s-play-around-with-our-data}